 Meanwhile, the enemy offlaner and soft support must put pressure on the carry and his support, or at the very least try to stay even in the creep score battle.
 If they are unable to do this, the carry can simply run away with the lane victory and farm to their heart’s content.
 It is for this reason that the mid laner can, in certain situations, rotate to assist in pressuring or ganking the carry.

 While very uncommon these days, safe lane trilanes (meaning three heroes – the carry and two supports – all go to the safe lane) are also seen from time to time.
 With the right hero composition, safe lane trilanes can be potent, and can be a means to shut down the opposing off lane and soft support.
-However, trilanes tend to slow down a carry’s farming pace, since they are expected to fight in the lane rather than spend all of their time farming.
+Trilanes tend to slow down a carry’s farming pace since they not getting all the experience in lane.

 Trilanes also pose the risk of having all three heroes fall behind in levels, since they share experience points whenever they are near each other.
 Basically, if your trilane isn’t getting any kills in the lane, you are much better off sending the third hero to the off lane rather than continuing to slow each other down.

 What Constitutes a Carry Hero?

 Those that can dish out a lot of physical damage in the late game are typical carry heroes.
 Carries are typically designed to be very weak in the early game, and with a preference for farming rather than fighting in the laning phase.